thiswillbeyourgithub/Clozolkor/README.md

 * if a cloze ends with a picture, the hint field will sometimes not get reset, mildly annoying

 ## A few notes, please read
 I have a limited (but increasing) understanding of anki coding, don't expect anything much from me, but PR's are welcome and don't hesitate to open an issue if you want anything.
 Also, I use linux and ankidroid, I can't test on other devices.
 Also, I strongly recommand using the addon [Symbols as you type](https://ankiweb.net/shared/info/2040501954), the author very nicely added html insertion, this way for example typing `::c::` is replaced by `}}{{c1::` which makes it a ton faster to use this addon.
-Same goes for `::c2::` etc. I hope something will come out of [this thread](https://github.com/epiphanie-gedeon/anki-wrapper/issues/2)
+Same goes for `::c2::` etc. You can see a list of my suggested macros [here](https://github.com/jefdongus/insert-symbols-anki-addon/issues/13) or in the `latest_version` folder.
+I hope something will come out of [this thread](https://github.com/epiphanie-gedeon/anki-wrapper/issues/2)

 The .js extension of the template files is there only to help with syntax highlighting while editing the files, it's more accurately html containing `<script>` parts